vikasmalik22/Traffic_Sign_Classifier/README.md

 ![alt text][image13]

 The model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 100%.
-This shows the model is able to predict the real world german signs accurately.
+This shows the model is able to predict the real world data accurately.

 ### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 Following are the softmax probabilities for each sign prediction: